Criminal Law in a Civil Guise: The Evolution of Family Courts and Support Laws

 Date Written: August 6, 2018

-Relying on extensive historical research, this Article argues that modern child support enforcement is criminal law in a civil guise.
+Relying on extensive historical research, this Article is the first to argue that child support enforcement is criminal law in a civil guise.
 Family support duties were criminalized around the turn of the twentieth century to permit extradition of offenders.
-Criminal court judges then tasked newly minted probation officers with reconciling, investigating, and monitoring families — novel state interventions in domestic life.
-Probation officers, in turn, promoted and staffed specialized criminal nonsupport courts (initially called “domestic relations courts” and later “family courts”) that cities opened to handle these prosecutions in the 1910s.
+Criminal court judges then tasked newly minted probation officers with reconciling, investigating, and monitoring families—novel state interventions in domestic life.
+Probation officers, in turn, promoted and staffed specialized criminal nonsupport courts (initially called “domestic relations courts” and later “family courts”) that some cities opened to handle these prosecutions in the 1910s.
 Beginning in the 1930s, costs and stigma associated with criminal law led legislators to strategically relabel family courts and support enforcement as “civil,” even while retaining procedures, personnel, and powers drawn from the criminal approach.
 Observers found the ongoing use of criminal-derived oversight methods unremarkable; the decades in which support law was largely criminal law shifted norms about acceptable and desirable state involvement in family relationships.
 As the number of civil “child support” suits surpassed nonsupport prosecutions (which all states retained) and probation officers disappeared from family litigation, the criminal heritage and continued criminal-law reinforcement of family courts and support laws were obscured.

 Keywords: family law, criminal law, criminal procedure, child support, probation, civil-criminal divide, contempt, family court, legal history